Close Menu

 How often should I review my subscription services?

 It’s advisable to audit your subscriptions at least every three to six months.
-This helps identify unused services and opportunities for renegotiation or cancellation before automatic renewals.
+This helps identify unused services and opportunities to renegotiate or cancel before automatic renewals.

 What if a provider refuses to lower my subscription rate?